Brian D. Carver, B.S., M.S., Ph.D.

 I am a mammalogist and vertebrate community ecologist.
 I teach nonmajors biology courses and courses for biology majors at both the undergraduate and graduate level.
 In addition to teaching, I am active in research and serve as major professor to graduate students as well as on committees for other graduate students.

 My research interests are broad, but most fall under the umbrella of mammalian community or population ecology.
-I currently am directing one graduate student who is examining environmental factors driving variation in bat activity patterns.
-I am also serving on the committee for another graduate student who is investigating the population ecology of Northern bats (Myotis septentrionalis).
+One of my current graduate students is examining small mammal community composition in hemlock cove forests and neighboring non-hemlock forest stands.
+Another graduate student is examining the effect of hardware and software on the ability to detect the presence of the endangered Indiana bat (Myotis sodalis) from recorded echolocation calls.
+A recent TTU graduate (M.S., 2012) whose graduate committee I served on investigated the population ecology of Northern long-eared bats (Myotis septentrionalis).
+Northern long-eared bats have been proposed for listing as endangered under the US Endangered Species Act and a final decision on the listing is due by October 2014.
 I am an expert on the ecology of two rare bat species in eastern North America: the southeastern myotis (Myotis austroriparius) and Rafinesque's big-eared bat (Corynorhinus rafinesquii).

 Rafinesque's big-eared bat, Corynorhinus rafinesquii